Flagsmith/flagsmith-jira-integration/flagsmith-jira-app/README.md

 ### Source Code

-The three entry points to the app are contained in the `src/index.jsx` file.
+The three frontend entry points to the app are contained in the `src/frontend` folder.
 These define React components for App Settings, Project Settings and Issue Panel.
+The resolver entry point for backend functions is in `src/index.ts`.

 ### Linting and Formatting

 The Atlassian template provided some basic eslint config, to which sensible TypeScript/React/Prettier defaults have been added.

-Execute `npm run eslint` to check linting and formatting.
+Execute `npm run lint` to check linting and formatting.

 ### Deployment and Installation